nutanix/terraform-provider-nutanix/README.md

         This is the memory_size_mb for testcase vm. (default "1024") -name string
-        This is the name of the vm. (default "vm_test1") -num-sockets string
+        This is the name of the vm. (default "vm_test1") -network-function-nic-type string
+        This is the network_function_type of network adapter. (default "INGRESS") -nic-kind string
+        This is the kind of network adapter. (default "subnet") -nic-type string
+        This is the nic_type of network adapter. (default "NORMAL_NIC") -nic-uuid string
+        This is the nic_uuid of network adapter. (default "c03ecf8f-aa1c-4a07-af43-9f2f198713c0") -num-sockets string
         This is num_sockets for the testcase vm. (default "1") -num-vcpus string